 Kaspr Blog - B2B | Prospecting | Sales | Recruitment

-How to Generate Leads on LinkedIn - 8 Tips & Tricks For Reps
+How to Generate Leads on LinkedIn - 10 Easy Tricks

 Sales reps keeping up with buyer behavior are using new strategies to generate leads. 💡

-LinkedIn is one of the ways reps can create unique value to offer the client something they can’t get anywhere else.
+LinkedIn is one way reps can create unique value and offer clients something they can’t get anywhere else.
 This is all part of a value-based approach, which is crucial for selling today!

 So, let’s explore how to generate leads on LinkedIn.